MA in Finance and Investment

 - Applicants with substantial relevant professional experience will also be considered

 - GMAT is not an obligatory requirement, but is considered an advantage and may be required for some applications.
 (Target score 550)

 Students who fail to meet academic requirements can be assessed on their relevant work experience (at least 5 years of management experience in the public or private sector).

 This programme has been designed by FBT and LSBF, and are validated and awarded by the International Telematic University UNINETTUNO.

-You can also fit your MSc Finance around your life: learn full-time or part-time at our modern Birmingham campus.
+You can also fit your MA in Finance and Investment around your life: learn full-time or part-time at our modern Birmingham campus.
 You can also study anytime, anywhere through our ground-breaking online platform – powered by InterActive.